outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

       - attribute/object/function identification functions
       - interface identification function

+      - network framing function to describe a system as a network & position each object, identifying connecting functions
+      - function to map object/system/function type/set/chain to a shape in various contexts (linking nodes, depicting an attribute set, etc)

       - representation of a function/attribute changes in isolation with respect to position or time (snapshot or section)